-Retail Industry Market Size and Share
+Retail Industry Size and Share

 Image © Mordor Intelligence.
 Reuse requires attribution under CC BY 4.0.

-Retail Industry Market Analysis by Mordor Intelligence
+Retail Industry Analysis by Mordor Intelligence

-The global retail industry market is valued at USD 27.26 trillion in 2025 and is forecast to advance to USD 36.91 trillion in 2030, expanding at a steady 6.25% CAGR.
 This momentum signals an industry that has learned to thrive amid supply-chain shocks, inflation cycles, and shifting shopper expectations.
 AI-driven personalization, omnichannel fulfilment, retail-media monetization, and quick-commerce experimentation now underpin most growth strategies.
 At the same time, retailers must navigate stricter data-privacy laws, freight volatility, and an acute technology-talent gap that raises the cost of digital transformation.

 Key Report Takeaways

-• By product type, food, beverage & grocery led with 52.12% of global retail industry market share in 2024, whereas pharmaceuticals & health are projected to accelerate at a 10.01% CAGR to 2030.
+• By product type, food, beverage & grocery led with 52.12% of global retail industry share in 2024, whereas pharmaceuticals & health are projected to accelerate at a 10.01% CAGR to 2030.

-• By distribution channel, supermarkets/hypermarkets captured 36.63% of the global retail industry market size in 2024, while online & mobile commerce is forecast to expand at an 11.31% CAGR through 2030.
+• By distribution channel, supermarkets/hypermarkets captured 36.63% of the global retail industry size in 2024, while online & mobile commerce is forecast to expand at an 11.31% CAGR through 2030.

-• By geography, North America commanded 30.21% of the 2024 revenue pool, yet Asia-Pacific is the fastest-growing region at a 9.19% CAGR to 2030.
+• By geography, North America commanded 30.21% of the 2024 revenue pool, yet Asia-Pacific is the fastest-growing region in the retail market at a 9.19% CAGR to 2030.

 • The five front-runners, Walmart, Amazon, Costco, Schwarz Group, and Alibaba, collectively account for a sizeable slice of industry sales, confirming a moderately concentrated landscape.